jow-/ucode/README.md

 ### 4. Functions

-Utpl scripts may define functions to group repeating operations into reusable operations.
+Ucode scripts may define functions to group repeating operations into reusable operations.
 Functions can be both declared with a name, in which case they're automatically registered in the current scope, or anonymously which allows assigning the resulting value to a variable, e.g. to build arrays or objects of